richelbilderbeek/correct_cpp/doc/fix_merge_conlicts.md

 Once upon a time
 ```

-User A modifies this to:
+User A modifies the original text to:

 ```
 Once upon a time
 there was a king
 ```

-User B modifies this to:
+Simulatenously, user B modifies the original text to:

 ```
 Once upon a time